-Quality advice from a good realtor will guide you against wasting time, energy and money on renovating an old property when it wouldn’t lead to a significant increase in the home price eventually.
+In addtion, quality advice from a good realtor will guide you against wasting time, energy and money on renovating an old property when it wouldn’t lead to a significant increase in the home price eventually.

 10. Not Paying Enough Attention To The Landscape Of Your Detached Home

 Believe it or not, proper landscaping can help you sell your home in one swoop.
 Picture two houses: one with properly manicured lawns, excellent landscape and beautiful outdoor plants; while the other house has a front yard that looks messy, untended to and ultimately, undesirable.